-Somerville Personal Injury Lawyer
+Somerville, MA Personal Injury Lawyer

 Personal injuries occur very frequently in Massachusetts.
 When an injury is caused by negligence or intentional bad behavior on the part of another, the victim may be entitled to recover compensation.

 However, proving liability requires evidence. it is important for anyone suffering an injury to avoid delay in acting to collect and preserve the most important pieces of evidence with the help of a passionate injury attorney. a Somerville personal injury lawyer may assist in the process of investigating and preparing evidence, as well as other actions that can help obtain the maximum available compensation in a particular case.
 Call Somerville personal injury attorney John J. Sheehan for a free consultation at (617) 925-6407.

 Recovering Compensation in a Somerville Personal Injury Case

 While it is true that no amount of money can restore health, compensation received as a result of filing a personal injury lawsuit can shift the burden from the injured party to the party who is determined to be at fault for causing the injury.

 Compensation awarded by the judge or jury may include amounts to cover past expenses such as medical bills and lost wages.
 The court may also award funds to pay for medical expenses anticipated in the future such as doctor visits, physical therapy, and modifications needed to be done to the home.
 If you are expected to miss work or are unable to work in the same capacity as you did before your injury, compensation for reduced future earnings may also be awarded.

 Besides these economic losses, a court may award damages for consequences that are intangible and hard to quantify, though no less real.
 Effects such as pain and suffering, loss of enjoyment, and mental anguish may be provided for through compensation.